 • A minimum of ten participants must be enrolled for a TES funded CPD event to proceed and receive funding -

 • Extent of research focus involved

-The National Executive will be required to notify its constituent branches and the nominated Education Centre of the overall amount available to the network and to a particular branch.
-Branches will then organise their planned activities in the light of this figure and return signed claims (Local Activity Report) to the nominated Education Centre on an ongoing basis.
-The total amount claimed must not exceed the amount available.
+The TPN coordinator will be required to notify constituent branches of the overall amount available to the network and to a particular branch.
+Branches will then organise their planned activities in the light of this figure and return signed claims (Local Activity Report) to the TPN Coordinator on an ongoing basis.
+The total amount claimed must be based on standard TES payment rates and must not exceed the amount approved.
 The nominated Education Centre will then pay the amount in question to the bank account of the TPN.
-Alternatively the Education Centre may be requested to pay the claims directly (see paragraph 4).
-Ongoing claims MUST be made as soon as an activity happens and no later than eight weeks after the event.
-Late claims will incur in a 10% surcharge.
+Alternatively the Education Centre may be requested to pay the claims directly to TGAs and third parties.
+Ongoing claims MUST be made as soon as an activity happens and no later than thirty days after the event.
+Late claims will incur a 10% surcharge.